GeauxWeisbeck4/logseq-graph-instance-tpad/pages/WeisMind Newsletter Issue One - Welcome to WeisMind.md

 	- ## ii.
 Weis News
 		- ### a.
 "Tariffs like we've never seen in the history of the entire world!"
 			- This may be the first time that Trump isn't exaggerating - well, if he specifically said that.
 I'm only assuming that's how he's talked about it, but yes Donald, your tariffs are pretty tremendous - tremendously taxing that is.
 Prices are going to increase everywhere on pretty much everything you can think of because we participate in the global economy.
-			- I'm going to get to exactly how a tariff works in a minute, but if you want to understand why the world is the way it is
+			- I'm going to get to exactly how a tariff works in a minute, but if you want to understand why the economy has become global and why trying to go back just isn't going to work without a lot of pain to consumers, read the book "The World is Flat".